 Kōloa Heritage Trail — Ka Ala Hele Waiwai Ho‘olina o Kōloa

 Location.
-21° 53.097′ N, 159° 29.628′ W. Marker is near Poipu, Hawaii, in Kauai County.
-Marker is on Lawai Road south of the traffic circle on Poipu Road (Hawaii Route 520), on the left when traveling west.
-Click for map.
+21° 52.896′ N, 159° 26.94′ W. Marker is near Poipu, Hawaii, in Kauai County.
+Marker is on Ala Kinolike Highway north of Poipu Road, on the right when traveling north.
+Touch for map.
 Marker is in this post office area: Koloa HI 96756, United States of America.
+Touch for directions.